williamwutq/game_HappyHex/README.md

   mechanics, serve as tips for navigating the launcher or obtaining a high score, provide a humorous evironment by providing insights as me the developer, or unveil secrets in the game such as the [Easter Eggs](#Easter-Eggs).
   They are mostly gray in most themes, but their colors may change.
+  The hint message will change everytime the main page is refreshed, which can be done by relaunching the application or switch to another page and back.
   An example message is: "Try hover over blocks", which hints that hovering over blocks in the game field when a piece is selected reveals the potential placements of pieces in the game.

+- <b>Buttons</b>

+  The game provides clickable buttons for navigating to other pages.
+All buttons are resizable and are of the same height.

+  1. Login Button
+     The login button has the word "LOG IN" written on it.
+It is intended to provide users for redirection to the [Login Page](#Login-Page).
+     When the game launcher is first launched, the player will not be automatically logged it.
+To log in, click on the button.
+  2. Settings Button
+     The settings button has the word "SETTING" written on it.
+It is intended to provide users for redirection to the [Settings Page](#Settings-Page).
+     Under the default setting, the game is playable, but the settings page offer player more options in game difficulty, board size, and whether to restart an unfinished game if such games exist.
+  3. Themes Button
+     The settings button has the word "THEMES" written on it.
+It is intended to provide users for redirection to the [Themes Page](#Themes-Page).
+     The default [color theme](#Theme,-Color-and-Font) of the game is [Normal Theme](#Normal-Color-Theme), but the themes page enables players to swtich to other themes instead if they prefer to do so.
+  4. Start Button
+     The start button has the word "START" written on it.
+When clicked, it start a new game based on the settings provided, modifiable via [Settings Page](#Settings-Page).
+If the player is logged in and an unfinished game exist, and the restart game setting is set to be `ON`, the unfinished game will continue.
+     The game play part is considered to be outside launcher.
+For detailed game rules, see [Game Rules](#Game-Rules).

+- <b>Game Credits</b>

+  On the button of the page there will be a section with the game credits to its [developers](#Contribution), which is currently just me.
+  To the left of the section, the words "A W.W Game" can be seen, with the two Ws shown in a slightly larger font with a different color.
+  To the right of the section, a copy right can been seen, attributing the game copyright to William Wu.
+See [License](#License) for details.

 #### Login Page
 #### Settings Page
 #### Themes Page